I was born in 1961 in London, and took my O and A Levels in Witney in Oxfordshire in the UK.

 A paper I co-authored won a gold medal at the Institute of Marine Engineers in 1989.

 I moved to Shell in 1991, where I was to spent the next 26 years.
 From 1991-5, I was based in London as a business consultant in IT, working on internal IT projects including Shell's first CD ROM and the first standard CAD designs for retail sites.

 I helped build the first Shell template for the new integrated JD Edwards-based ERP system, and spent three months in Denver in 1994 beta-testing the new logistics modules at JDE's headquarters, not far from the Rockies.

 In 1995, I left the UK for a new life as the business improvement manager for Shell Ghana, which later expanded to be the business improvement and IT manager for a cluster of countries (Ghana, Togo, Cote d'Ivoire, Burkina, Benin, Niger).

-In January 1999, I moved to Kenya to become the IT Manager for the East Africa Hub, covering Kenya, Uganda, Ethiopia, Djibouti, Sudan, Mauritius.
+In January 1999, I moved to Kenya to become IT Manager for East Africa, covering Kenya, Uganda, Ethiopia, Djibouti, Sudan, Mauritius.
 Over the next three years, Shell also set up or acquired businesses in Tanzania, Eritrea, Madagascar and Rwanda.

 My father Peter died in 2000.
 Gifty (from Ghana) and I married in 2001 in Nairobi.

-From October 2001 until 2003, I did a short stint as IT and Innovation Architect back in Shell Centre.
+From October 2001 until 2003, I did a short stint as IT and Innovation Architect in London.
 Meanwhile Gifty and our daughter Edith were in Kenya.